 (a) Production.
 Raw gas (including CH4) is vented at various points during the production process.
 Gas can be vented when the well is “completed” at the initial phase of production.
 As gas wells are often in remote locations, without electricity supply, gas pressure is used to control and power a variety of control devices and onsite equipment, such as pumps.
 Such pneumatic devices typically release or “bleed” small amounts of gas during their operation.
 Water and hydrocarbon liquids are separated from the product stream at the wellhead.
 The liquids release gas, which may be vented from tanks unless captured.
 Water is removed from the gas stream by glycol dehydrators, which deposit the removed moisture and vent some gas to the atmosphere.
 In some cases, the gas released by these processes and equipment may be flared rather than vented to maintain safety and to relieve overpressuring within different parts of the gas extraction and delivery system.
 Flaring generates CO2 but flaring efficiency is lower than 100 per cent, and, in any case, some CH4 emissions are released during flaring.
 In addition to the various sources of vented emissions, the many components and complex network of small gathering lines have the potential for fugitive emissions, particularly in non-conventional deposits, which are exploited through fracking;

 (b) Processing.
 Although, in some cases, the gas is pure enough to be used as it is, most of the gas is transported by pipeline from the wellhead to a gas-processing plant, first.
 The gathering system is equipped with pneumatic devices and compressors to vent gas, as well as potential fugitive emissions.
 The gas-processing plants remove additional hydrocarbon liquids, such as propane (and further liquid hydrocarbons), as well as gaseous impurities from the raw gas, including CO2, in order to refine the gas and to achieve pipeline quality for subsequent compression and transmission.
 Such plants are another source of fugitive and vented emissions.
 From the gas-processing plant, natural gas is transported, generally over long distances, by inter-State pipeline, to the “city gate” hub, and then to the final consumer.
-The vast majority of the compressors used to pressurize the pipeline needed to move the gas are fuelled by natural gas, although a small share are powered by electricity.
+The vast majority of the compressors used to pressurize the pipeline needed to move the gas are fuelled by natural gas, although a small share is powered by electricity.
 Compressors are a source of CO2 and CH4 emissions due to fuel combustion, and are also a source of fugitive and vented CH4 emissions through leaks in compressor seals, valves and connections, and through venting occurring during operations and maintenance;

 (c) Compressor station.
 Compressor stations are the primary source of vented CH4 emissions in natural gas transmission.
 This is mainly due to pressure control or gas release for maintenance and repair;